-For attendance at board meetings, committee meetings, and school based functions trustees will be reimbursed for travel to / from a trustee's residence to / from the board meeting location (e.g., Mount St. Joseph Catholic Education Centre in Sault Ste.
+For attendance at board meetings (i.e., meetings called for attendance by the whole board), trustees will be reimbursed for travel to / from a trustee's residence to / from the board meeting location (e.g., Mount St. Joseph Catholic Education Centre in Sault Ste.
 Marie) by a kilometre rate established through board protocol.